bokeh/bokeh/sphinx/source/index.rst

     * :ref:`Reference guide <refguide>`: detailed information about all of Bokeh's components.

-    * :ref:`Contributors guide <contributors_guide>`: information on the various ways you can contribute to the Bokeh project.
+    * :ref:`Contributors guide <contributor_guide>`: information on the various ways you can contribute to the Bokeh project.

 Connecting with the Bokeh community
 -----------------------------------